ICI3D/ICI3D.github.io/mmed/index.md

 ## Course fees

-The course registration fee is ZAR 42,500.
-The registration fee includes room and board for the duration of the Clinic, as well as all course materials and activities.
-A small number of full and partial scholarships are available.
-Participants are responsible for covering their own travel expenses (including visa fees, where applicable).
-Instructions for paying the course fee will be made available to successful applicants.
+The course registration fee is ZAR 6,000.
+A small number of scholarships will be available.
+Instructions for paying the course fee will be made available to successful applicants by the end of May.

+## Venue

+MMED 2021 will be held online via Microsoft Teams.
+All participants must have access to high-speed internet for the duration of the Clinic.

 ## Schedule

+Specific session times will vary by day.
 The general daily structure will be as follows:

-- 8:30-10:00 Lecture/discussion and/or tutorial
+In _South African Standard Time_:

+- 11:00-13:00 Independent work session (African faculty available)
+- 13:00-14:00 Lunch break
+- 14:00-16:00 Independent work session (African faculty available)
+- 16:00- 16:30 Afternoon break
+- 16:30-18:30 Interactive session (all faculty and participants)
+- 18:30-19:30 Evening break
+- 19:30-21:30 Interactive session (all faculty and participants)

+In _British Standard Time_:

+- 9:00-11:00 Independent work session (African faculty available)
+- 11:00-12:00 Morning break
+- 12:00-14:00 Independent work session (African faculty available)
+- 14:00- 14:30 Afternoon break
+- 14:30-16:30 Interactive session (all faculty and participants)
-- 10:00-10:30 Coffee break
+- 16:30-17:30 Evening break
-- 10:30-12:30 Lecture/discussion and/or tutorial
+- 17:30-19:30 Interactive session (all faculty and participants)

+In _Eastern Standard Time_:

+- 9:30-11:30 Interactive session (all faculty and participants)
-- 12:30-14:00 Lunch break (*Lunch is served from 12:30 to 13:00.*)
+- 11:30-12:30 Lunch break
-- 14:00-15:30 Lecture/discussion and/or tutorial
+- 12:30-14:30 Interactive session (all faculty and participants)
-- 15:30-16:00 Tea break
+- 14:30- 15:00 Afternoon break
-- 16:00-17:00 Lecture/discussion and/or tutorial
+- 15:00-17:00 Independent work session (American faculty available)
-- 17:00-18:00 Poster session or mentored working session
+- 17:00-18:00 Evening break
-- 18:00-19:00 Dinner break (*Dinner is served from 18:00 to 18:30.*)
-- 19:00-20:00 Faculty research talk, computer session, or social activity

-We will start earlier on the first day, and end early on Saturday of the first week.
-The Clinic will officially end by 5pm on Friday of the second week.
-There will be an optional field trip on Saturday of the second week for participants who wish to attend.
-The preliminary [schedule for MMED {{page.year}}](./schedule) will be available approximately one month before the Clinic.
+- 18:00-20:00 Independent work session (American faculty available)

+In _Pacific Standard Time_:

+- 6:30-8:30 Interactive session (all faculty and participants)
+- 8:30-9:30 Morning break
+- 9:30-11:30 Interactive session (all faculty and participants)
+- 11:30-12:00 Lunch break
+- 12:00-14:00 Independent work session (American faculty available)
+- 14:00-15:00 Afternoon break
+- 15:00-17:00 Independent work session (American faculty available)

+_Participants from other time zones are welcome, as long as they can participate fully in the scheduled interactive sessions and reserve approximately 4 hours a day for independent work._

+There will be a mid-session evaluation on Wednesday. **The full schedule for MMED {{page.year}} will be available via the Clinic website approximately 1 month before the Clinic.**

 Schedules from previous years: